bbjubjub2494/helloweb3/README.md

 Out of the box, a mixin for Solidity challenges running on an isolated [Anvil] instance, as well as support for a simple PoW rate-limiting scheme are provided.

-See the examples or template to get started.
+See the templates to get started.

 ## Tricks
 You can use this command to launch a web-based blockchain explorer on your challenge: